bourne2invest/example_NFT/README.md

 ## 3. Create an Ethereum Account (Address).
 We'll want to make a new Ethereum address which will be associated with our NFT project and contract.

-Note: It is important to have separate wallets to promote safety and security of one's assets.
-For example, it is wise to have 3 wallets minimum--one for minting, one for listings/sales, and a cold storage vault.
-However, contract wallets should remain separate from personal wallets to ensure transparency and accurate measurement of KPIs.

 Having made a new Ethereum wallet address, "Example NFT Wallet", make sure to switch over to the "Ropsten Test Network" (allows us to not use real funds).

 ## 4. Add Ether from a Faucet.
 We'll need some fake ETH in order to deploy our smart contract on the test network.

-Visit https://fauceth.komputing.org/, enter your Ropsten account address, click "Request funds", select "Ethereum Testnet Ropsten, and voila!
+If you have a Google account you can get up to 5 Ropsten testnet ETH at a time from https://ropsten.oregonctf.org/.
+Another faucet is https://faucet.egorfine.com/, which limits you to .2 rETH per day.

 ## 5. Check your balance.
 We can check our balance by making an `eth_getBalance` request using Alchemy' composer tool.
 If everything worked correctly, we should see a response like this:
-`{"jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000"}`
+`{"jsonrpc": "2.0", "id": 0, "result": "0x482a1c7300080000"}`

 Note: this result is in wei, not ETH.
 1 Ether = 1000000000000000000 Wei (10^-18).
-If we convert the balance to a float we should get 1*10^18 Wei = 1 ETH.
+If we convert the result from hexadecimal to decimal, we should get 5200000000000000000 Wei = 5.2 ETH.

 ## 6. Initialize our project.
 Clone this or your NFT git repository, or make a new directory for your NFT project in your workspace (directory of choice), e.g: `/home/user/Code/example_NFT`.